eyvonne/K_means/blog_post.md

 To find that I decided to use a slightly less naive implementation.
 I used the `distance_matrix` method in the spatial module of the scipy library.
 This method returns the Euclidian distance between all the points described by the two arrays provided.
-Scipy is implemented such that these calculations are done much more efficiently than even the simple 1d algorithm that I had done was much slower even across higher-dimensional data.
+Scipy is implemented such that these calculations are done much more efficiently than even the simple 1d algorithm that I had done and was faster even across higher-dimensional data.